What’s a “WP Hive Plugin Test”?

 - WP Hive doesn’t care about dependency.
 For example, a particular plugin might clearly say that you must install another plugin first to use the plugin.
 However, WP Hive ignores all of that.
 WP Hive installs each plugin on a fresh WordPress site and activates it using the default settings.
 If the plugin crashes, the test result will identify as an error.

 - All tests are done with a headless browser.
 There might be a few plugins that trigger errors but the plugins may work perfectly fine in a “real” browser.
-So, there might be false positive.
+So, there might be false positives.
 However, the case is extremely unlikely.